fmadore/IWAC-overview/README.md

 - Real-time updates as filters change
 - Color-coded legend with counts and percentages
 - Tooltips with detailed information

+### IndexDistribution.svelte

+A bar chart visualization that shows the distribution of index items (type "Notice d'autorité") by their categories:
+- Interactive bar chart with hover effects and animations
+- Category breakdown based on "item_set_title" field
+- Detailed tooltips showing count and percentage information
+- Top 5 categories summary with percentage breakdown
+- Statistics panel showing total items and category count
+- Responsive design that adapts to different screen sizes

 ## Data Management